“Enslave the liberties of but one human being and the liberties of the world are put in peril.” ~~William Lloyd Garrison

 Would that way of living be irresponsible?

-In my case, I’m solely responsible for managing five rentals, having clients, employees, websites, courses, retreats, and being committed to creating time-sensitive, innovative content, along with taking financial, health, and business risks.
+In my case, I’m solely responsible for managing seven rentals, having clients, employees, websites, courses, retreats, and being committed to creating time-sensitive, innovative content, along with taking financial, health, and business risks.
 This is more responsibility than I’ve had at any other time in my life—and more than most people I know.

-So freedom looks like investing myself, and my time, and my energy, into whatever feels like the next thing to feed my soul, heal a hurt, or live a vision.
+So freedom looks like investing myself, my time, and my energy, into whatever feels like the next thing to feed my soul, heal a hurt, or live a vision.
 It means free-falling into life and turning over the outcomes of each of my most well-meaning actions, then noticing that I’m doing the next thing I’m lead to do, and realizing that I’m not in charge.

 Most of all, it means freeing myself from the anxiety, anger, and feelings of alienation and separation, of lack, guilt, regret, dread, need, anger, victimization, entangled dependency, pressure, and indecision, that plagued most of my adult life.
 This resulted in much emotional and physical pain, illness, and turmoil.